 - Documentation of traditional names of Bristol Bay communities, rivers, lakes, mountains, hills, bays, beaches and other physical features

 - Stories, oral histories, research and pronunciations of traditional places

-Eligible entities are now welcome and encouraged to submit a proposal for consideration.
-The 2018 guidelines and application for both grant programs can be found at the bottom of this page under Related Items.
+Eligible entities are welcome and encouraged to submit a proposal for consideration.
+The 2019 guidelines and application for each grant program can be found at the bottom of this page under Related Items.

-Annual Eligibility: Organizations are now eligible to apply for – and receive – a maximum of ONE (1) award under both grant programs, per calendar year.
+Annual Eligibility: Organizations are eligible to apply for a maximum of ONE (1) award under each grant program (Cultural Heritage and Native Place Names) per calendar year.
 Current grantees with an open grant must submit a final report for their existing grant before a new proposal is submitted.